shiqidai1002/CSYE7374-Gender-based-Vocal-Recognition/README.md

   2. Female speech, woman speaking  [link](https://research.google.com/audioset/ontology/female_speech_woman_speaking_1.html)
   3. Child speech, kid speaking  [link](https://research.google.com/audioset/ontology/child_speech_kid_speaking_1.html)

-In which, 1, 2, and 3 will be used to train classifier(s) that recognize different types of human voice.
+In which, 1, 2, and 3 are used to train classifier(s) that recognize different types of human voice.

 ## Pipeline Design

-There two main parts in our project.
+There two main parts of our project.

 First is `Classifier Training`.
 This part works as our core.
-It uses AudioSet data to train classifiers which will be used by the next part.
+It uses AudioSet data to train classifiers which are used by the next part.

 The second part is `.wav Separation and Classification`.
-This part is for classfying and separation on future sound file.
-It will first apply preprocessing and feature engineering, then use the our classifier to predict, finally using our scoring criteria to mark the original wav file.
+This part is for classifying and separation on a future sound file.
+It first applies preprocessing and feature engineering, then use our classifier to predict, finally using our scoring criteria to mark the original wav file.
 ![CSYE7374](img/CSYE7374.png)

 ## Data Collection

 Google Research offers the AudioSet dataset for download in two formats:
 1. **Text (CSV) files** describing, for each segment, the YouTube video ID, start time, end time, and one or more labels.
 2. **128-dimensional audio features** extracted at 1Hz.
-The audio features were extracted using a VGG-inspired acoustic model described in Hershey et. al., trained on a preliminary version of YouTube-8M.
+The audio features were extracted using a VGG-inspired acoustic model described in Hershey et al., trained on a preliminary version of YouTube-8M.
 The features were PCA-ed and quantized to be compatible with the audio features provided with YouTube-8M.
 They are stored as TensorFlow Record files.

 To use the extracted features dataset, both of 1 and 2 need to be downloaded.

 #### 128-dimensional audio features
-They are stored in 12,228 **TensorFlow record files**, shared by the first two characters of the YouTube video ID, and packaged as a tar.gz file.
+They have been stored in 12,228 **TensorFlow record files**, shared by the first two characters of the YouTube video ID, and packaged as a tar.gz file.
 There are two ways provided by Google to download the features dataset(2):
 - Manually download the tar.gz file
 - Use gsutil rsync, with commands-